IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

             <mode>undistort</mode>
         </service>

-The service is put in a dedicated worker thread to avoid the overload of the main thread of the application.
+The service is put in a dedicated worker thread to avoid overloading the main thread of the application.
 It takes the calibration camera and the distorted original image as input.
 It outputs a corrected image.
 It is toggled thanks to a slot called ``changeState``.
 If it is not enabled, it simply copies the original image onto the output image.